GowthamanG/tree-regularisation/README.md

 Tree-regularized models belong to *model-specific* interpretable models.

 ## Conda Environment
-We strongly recommend to work and run the code within a conda environment.
-Use the environment.yml file, to create the environment, which includes the Python interpreter version 3.8.8, PyTorch, scikit-learn and some other dependencies.
+We strongly recommend to run the code within a conda environment.
+Use the environment.yml file to create the environment, which includes the Python interpreter version 3.8.8, PyTorch, scikit-learn and some other dependencies.

 First create the environment.